serenity-is/docs/tutorials/movies/adding_a_movie_kind_field.md

 Rebuild your solution and execute it.
 Now we have a nice dropdown in our form to select movie kind.

 ![Movie Kind Selection](img/mdb_movie_kindform.png)

+> Just build project for ASP.NET Core version, as there is no T4 template

 ### Declaring a Default Value for Movie Kind